tekinengin/WHILE-parser-interpreter/README.md

 running: type ./test.sh in order to test script.
 This will create an executable and tests included in test file

-ARITH Language - Abstract Syntax Tree - Parser - Interpreter
+WHILE Language - Abstract Syntax Tree - Parser - Interpreter

 This script typed for CSE210A-Programming Languages - Semantic Applications